graphql-python/graphene/README.md

 Graphene is a Python library for building GraphQL schemas/types fast and easily.
-* **Easy to use:** It maps the models/fields to internal GraphQL objects without effort.
+* **Easy to use:** Graphene helps you use GraphQL in Python without effort.
 * **Relay:** Graphene has builtin support for Relay
 * **Django:** Automatic *Django model* mapping to Graphene Types. *See an [example Django](http://github.com/graphql-python/swapi-graphene) implementation*

+*But, what is supported in this Python version?* **Everything**: Interfaces, ObjectTypes, Mutations and Relay (Nodes, Connections and Mutations).

 ## Installation